NoelShin/PixelPick/README.md

 ### Installation
 ##### Prerequisites
-Our code is based on `Python 3.8` and uses following Python packages.
+Our code is based on `Python 3.8` and uses the following Python packages.
 ```
 cv2, torch, torchvision, tqdm
 ```